 You bet you can.

-Recommended tripods for Compacts?
+Tripods for Compacts?

 Compact camera tripods are often the same models as those for smartphones.
 Check a product details to see if it is ‘compact friendly’.